EndPointCorp/end-point-blog/2013/06/20/debugging-obscure-postgres-problems.html.md

 the **strace** program.
 Its job is to show a trace of all system calls that a process is making.
 In this way, you can see at a very low level what a particular program is doing.
-In this case, the program was PostgreSQL, or to be precise, the "postmaster" program.
+In this case, the program was PostgreSQL, or to be precise, the “postmaster” program.

-While it's possible to have strace attach to an already running process, that was not possible in this case as Postgres errored out immediately after being invoked.
+While it’s possible to have strace attach to an already running process, that was not possible in this case as Postgres errored out immediately after being invoked.
 The invocation looked like this: